Hans-Joachim Birkner: Eastern Front

 On 10 January, the Gruppe moved to an airfield at Novokrasne located approximately 40 km south-southwest of Novoukrainka.
 While based at Novokrasne, elements of III.
 Gruppe also operated from Ivanhorod (11 to 13 January), at Velyka Lepetykha (3 to 22 February), and Mykolaiv (2 to 23 February).
 Five days later, Birkner claimed five P-39 fighters shot down near Kirovograd, one of which was not confirmed.
 In April, he claimed a further 29 victories, including six in one day on 19 April making him an "ace-in-a-day" for the first time, taking his total to 60 aerial victories.
+Birkner received the Honor Goblet of the Luftwaffe (Ehrenpokal der Luftwaffe) on 24 April.
 In May, he claimed 17 victories, including another "ace-in-a-day" achievement on 30 May.

 III.
 Gruppe relocated to Roman on 1 June.
 On 3 June, Birkner claimed three Lavochkin aircraft shot down north of Iași.
 On 24 June, the United States Army Air Forces' (USAAF) Fifteenth Air Force attacked various targets in Romania with 377 bombers.
 A fraction of this attack force, consisting of 135 Consolidated B-24 Liberator and Lockheed P-38 Lightning and North American P-51 Mustang fighters, headed for the Ploiești oilfields.
 Defending against this attack, Birkner claimed a P-51 shot down, his 91st aerial victory.
 Birkner was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 27 July 1944 for 98 victories.